School holiday activity FAQs

 I don’t have a phone, what if I need to contact my parent?

 No problem.
-All our Youth Workers have work mobiles you can use to contact your parent if needed.
+All our staff will have mobile phones available that you can use to contact your parent/ carer if needed.

 I have a sibling who is 11, can they come too?